youcefbt-dz/MarketLab/README.md

 ## Overview

-MarketLab is built for **finance students, researchers, and analysts** who want to process complex market data efficiently.
-It combines technical analysis, risk metrics, a signals scoring system, and NLP-based news sentiment into a single modular framework — turning raw market data into clear, actionable insights with professional PDF reports.
+MarketLab is a **quantitative research and trading framework** designed for finance students, researchers, and aspiring quants.

+It integrates technical analysis, risk modeling, NLP-driven sentiment analysis, a rule-based signals engine, and a complete backtesting system into a single modular pipeline.

+The framework transforms raw market data into:

+* technical indicators
+* trading signals
+* strategy performance evaluation
+* risk metrics
+* professional PDF reports

+allowing users to move from **analysis → signals → backtesting → decision-making** in one workflow.

 ---